isadorasophia/website/content/articles/serialization.md

 I was very happy to finish this whole thing (even this blog post ended up being more of an adventure than I thought @_@).
 There are tons of things that I would like to pursue next, probably in the (very) near future...

-- Provide diagnostics warnings for best practices of the serializable types.
+- Provide diagnostic warnings with best practices for serializable types.
 - Figure out an easy way to split between "compressed" (published) and human-readable (git) json files.
 - Improve error handling for deserialization errors.